PredictionWagers/v1.0/README.md

 * Copy-and-paste the following address in the <b>Token Contract Address</b> field: <b>0xbd44C4C9FaE76bB412D6181EEf14006447CFf14F</b>
 * <b>WAGER</b> should appear under <b>Token Symbol</b>.
 Click <b>[Next]</b>, and then click <b>[Add Tokens]</b>.

 You will see that you now have 50 <b>WAGER</b> tokens to use with this app.
+Click here to see that I own $99 billion in <b>WAGER</b> tokens: https://kovan.etherscan.io/token/0xbd44c4c9fae76bb412d6181eef14006447cff14f#balances

 and User Interface let you propose or accept a DAI wager with user-defined odds, pertaining to Questions that are posted by the dApp creator.
 [<b>View the User Interface</b>](https://predictionwagers.github.io/v1.0/Predictor.htm)